 How do you Make Money from Forex Trading?

 Currencies are coupled with another currency to create a Forex pair.
-Forex pairs appreciate (increase in value) or depreciate (decrease in value).
+Forex pairs increase in value and decrease in value.
 Profitable Forex trading is being able to speculate these price fluctuations correctly and to buy and sell currencies accordingly.

 Below are some examples of Forex pairs.
-You should be able to tell which Forex pairs have appreciated or depreciated in value by using the change column (2nd from right).
-The change column refers to change in value during a single day.
+You should be able to tell which Forex pairs have increased or decreased in value by using the change columns.
+The change amount is calculated by using the difference between the current price and yesterday's closing price.

 Price movements in the Forex market are usually measured by PIP value.
 Pip is an acronym for Point In Percentage.
-It refers to a point movement, let's look at an example...
+The term PIP refers to a point movement.
+Let's look at an example...